rootscript/houHow/README.md

 #### [MindForger](https://www.mindforger.com/) - Thinking Notebook & Markdown IDE.
 - This seems amazing for restructuring, but useage is very difficult.
 Finding a way to use this precise tool appears difficult, with many features hidden away (maybe linked to a heavy keyboard shortcut workflow).
-- I need to spend more time in this totally
+- I need to spend more time in this totally free app.

 ---
 ### other links